sbusch/gnome-shell-extensions/README.md

 # Gnome Shell Extensions

-This is the home of my extensions for the Gnome Shell.
+This is the home of my extensions for the Gnome Shell:

-* [workspace-indicator-extended](/tree/master/workspace-indicator-extended/) - Extended fork of original Gnome Workspace Indicator, which shows all workspaces
+* [Workspace Indicator extended](tree/master/workspace-indicator-extended/) - Extended fork of original Gnome Workspace Indicator, which shows all workspaces

 ## Development notes